ananyachennadi/cs-student-survival-kit/python/python-cheatsheet-for-beginners.md

 # This is a single-line comment

 """
-This is a
+This is a multi-line comment
-multi-line comment
+(not technically a comment, but often used like one)
 """
 ```